WAIT. BASQUIAT DIDN’T GO TO ART SCHOOL?

 I personally didn't know tons about Jean-Michele Basquiat.
 I know he had a unique style.
 I have heard he was fast, prolific.
 I know he died too early.
 I know one of his paintings sold for like $110 MILLION DOLLARS.

-So many takeaways, but this one revved me up the most:
+So many takeaways, but this one line revved me up the most:

 “Most of the flow that you will have while making art, will come from all the things you were doing when you were not making art.
 In between your creative sessions—while everyone else is busy consuming regurgitated content on social media—you should go offline, and you should go deep.”

-I think it builds on last week's Dispatch—my ode to liberal arts education, squiggly paths into marketing, and Dan Wieden's infamous source for the "Just Do It" tagline.
+I think the concept builds nicely upon last week's Dispatch—my ode to a liberal arts education, squiggly paths into marketing, and Dan Wieden's infamous source for the "Just Do It" tagline.

 Jean-Michele Basquiat didn't go to art school, he even claims to have failed the art classes he took in his regular education.
-And yet, his paintings have sold for hundreds of millions of dollars.
+And yet, he may be considered one of the most successful artists in modern history.

 What gives?

 It sounds like the dude was full of inspiration, and what set him apart from others who might sit around and wait for that inspiration, is that... he didn't wait.
 He was OUT there, hunting it down.
 It's what he did.
 He studied art.
+He immersed himself in it.
 He gathered source material.
-When he wasn't painting, he was participating in the world around him, and paying close attention to it.
-Walking runways.
-Making out with Madonna.
-Kicking it with Warhol.
+When he wasn't painting, he was participating in the world around him, paying close attention to it, and surrounding himself by artists who inspired him.
+He walked runways.
+He romanced Madonna.
+He traded notes with his own idol, Andy Warhol.

 There's a lot of talk about taste being the new currency now that everyone can build and write and design with AI.